7 min read

 Hazardous Risks to Your Community

-Your municipality will need to do some risk assessment, and determine which natural disasters or man-made accidents pose the most serious risk.
+Your municipality will need to do some risk assessment, and determine which natural disasters or man-made accidents pose the most serious risk to your community-members.
 CERTs should then undergo citizen emergency response training directly focused on the most common disasters in your region.

 Consider your immediate needs based on your community's history with earthquakes, floods, wildfires, mudslides, blizzards, hurricanes, tornadoes, and other potential hazards or events such as train derailment or chemical spill.